sano-suguru/space-shooter/file_contents.md

         if (restartButton) {
             restartButton.addEventListener('click', this.restartGame);
         }
-        this.on('enemyDestroyed', this.handleEnemyDestroyed);
+        this.eventEmitter.on('enemyDestroyed', this.handleEnemyDestroyed);
+        this.eventEmitter.on('playerShot', this.handlePlayerShot)
-        this.on('playerDamaged', this.handlePlayerDamaged);
+        this.eventEmitter.on('playerDamaged', this.handlePlayerDamaged);
-        this.on('bossDamaged', this.handleBossDamaged);
+        this.eventEmitter.on('bossDamaged', this.handleBossDamaged);
-        this.on('bossDefeated', this.handleBossDefeated);
+        this.eventEmitter.on('bossDefeated', this.handleBossDefeated);
-        this.on('powerUpCollected', this.handlePowerUpCollected);
+        this.eventEmitter.on('powerUpCollected', this.handlePowerUpCollected);
     }

     private handleKeyDown = (e: KeyboardEvent): void => {